HarunaYo/JP-FTA-UR/README.md

 Above is the result of the regression model estimated by the simple ordinary least squares (OLS) method.

 The result shows that the regression model has a good overall fit as indicated by the high R-squared value of 0.692.

 Coefficient for both *Tariff Margin* and *Monthly Imports* shows positive relation with the *FTA Utilization Rate*.
 This result is reasonable in a common sense that as the tariff margin become larger, it implies the gain from applying FTA tariff rate will increase, which leads to greater incentive to use FTA for firm.
 Also, similarly, as the transaction size is bigger for the firm, incentive to use FTA will be greater.

 ## Conclusion
-Based on the regression analysis, I have two options to imrpove FTA utilization rate: to increase tariff margin or to increase the size of the import.
+Based on the regression analysis, I have two options to improve FTA utilization rate: to increase tariff margin or to increase the size of the import.
 However, since import size depends on the decision of the importer (the firms), it is not realistic for the government to intervene to change firm's decision making.
 Likewise, as tariff is needed to protect the domestic industry, it is not ideal to lower the FTA tariff rate to increase the tariff margin.

 In hence, policies to promoting positive factors (tariff margin and import size) are limited.
 It is assumed that the negative factors are the main obstacle for utilizing FTA as seen from the past research papers.

 Therefore, for future research should include negative factors such as *restrictiveness of rules of origin* and other *various costs* as independent variables in the regression model.